 The recent, most remarkable developments in the P.C.
-Hooftstraat have taken place at eyelevel; with a contemporary, fresh take on the streets’ façades.
+Hooftstraat have taken place at eyelevel; with contemporary, fresh take on the streets’ façades.
 The latest addition is the showstopping façade designed by UNStudio and aptly named “The Looking Glass”.

+A very precise job proving Veratio to be the most knowledgeable partner and craftsman.
 They developed an extensive checklist to make sure every steel element had the same finish.
 Quite a challenge, as everything was done by hand.
 It was an advantage that they had recorded everything well so that consistency could be achieved.

 “We enthusiastically dove into this technical challenge.
 The bar was set high and top quality was pursued in all areas.
 The interaction between Veratio and Octatube led to a wonderful end result.
 We didn’t experience it as a customer-supplier relationship but really as a collaboration, which came about in a natural way.”

-Martin van Dam, Veratio
+Martin van Dam, Veratio.

 The glass boxes are surrounded by special brickwork.
 Up to the first soldier course of bricks we incorporated a stainless steel strip in the joints, that pulls the traditional architecture together with the contemporary façade.

+After months of preparation, the entire assembly was done in just 1.5 days.
 In many ways “The Looking Glass” was a job for a Swiss watchmaker.
 It all came down to the exact millimeters – from the silicone bonding to the glass and steel connections as well as the steel frame and the rotation on site.